SEAL pleads guilty to role in hazing death of Green Beret

 DeDolph said his role in the prank was to cause Melgar to temporarily lose consciousness by placing him in a martial-arts-style chokehold.
 DeDolph said the “rear naked choke” restricts blood flow in the neck and is used in the military.

-“I effectively applied the chokehold as I have done numerous times in training, with combatants and has been done to me,” DeDolph said.
+“I effectively applied the chokehold as I have done numerous times in training, in combatives, and has been done to me,” DeDolph said.

 Melgar lost consciousness in about 10 seconds, but failed to wake up after the typical 30 seconds, the SEAL said.